-The good: This is the perfect place to dim sum when you’re in the arse end of no-town, but I tell you what it’s pretty good and well priced.
+The good: This is the perfect place to dim sum when you’re in the South Western part of town.
+The dim sum is generally skilfully made and well priced.
 The beef cheung fun and chive dumplings are a must as are the brisket/ox-tail hotspots.

 The bad: After several rolls of the dice I’ve been quite impressed with this restaurant.
 However, from my last visit they seemed to have lost their way on some of the dishes.
 Perhaps the chef has changed or I caught them on a bad day?
-If they can iron-out the inconsistencies then this place is will move from good to great in my humble opinion.
+If they can iron-out the inconsistencies then this place is will move from good to great.